cottcandy/Assignment2/README.md

 ### Features Left to Implement
 - We would like to make the world map interactive that when you click on a country, it shows the statistics for the country.
+- We would like to have a function which sends an auto generated email to the user's email with a giftcard to congratulate them.

 ## Technologies Used